 Sickle cell disease is a genetic disease.
-After someone has been born with two copies of the problem gene, there is no way to reduce the risk of that person developing the disease.
+After someone has been born with 2 copies of the problem gene, there is no way to reduce the risk of that person developing the disease.

 After a baby is conceived, prenatal testing can determine whether a baby has sickle cell disease.
 While this won’t change whether or not the baby has the disease, it can prepare you to care for the baby and obtain the best medical treatment possible.